 So, I get out the old tool kit of things to help my sore hands.
 A lot of things help heal them when they are overworked, but the best tools are the ones that prevent this kind of fatigue.

-So here are my favorites, some of them actual tools, some of them things you can do daily for hand maintenance.
+So here are my favorites, some of them actual tools and some of the things you can do daily for hand maintenance.

 A few of these things are affiliate links.
 If you choose to purchase any of them through these links, it contributes to my ability to write more free patterns.